Dominic-2228/Capstone-2025-Dominic/README.md

 # React + Vite

+Please Allow for 1 Minute after opening Website to allow JSON Server to spin up.
+Thank You!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: